-Studies in issues and problems of racialization in works from the American context.
-Content and period focus may vary.
-Prerequisite: *6 of junior English, or *3 of junior English plus WRS 101.Fall Term 2020
+Studies in issues and problems of racialization in American literary and cultural texts (film, media, material objects).
+Prerequisite: *6 of junior English, or *3 of junior English plus WRS 101 or 102.Fall Term 2021

 On the occasion of the United States suffrage centennial, scholars discuss the meanings of the movement, the politics of memorialization, and the role literature and literary critics might play in shaping public stories about suffrage today.

 Mary A. M. Chapman